gunadi8492/W202-Prefacelift-rusefi-speedometer-replacement/README.md

 This project builds upon the excellent work by [Pazi88](https://github.com/pazi88/E12_CAN_gauges), originally designed for a BMW E12 speedometer.

-Pazi’s implementation has been successfully tested with **rusEFI Dash CANBUS** on a BMW E46, supporting:
+Test implementation has been successfully tested with **rusEFI Dash CANBUS** with a BMW E46 CAN Dash , supporting:
 - **RPM**
 - **VSS (Vehicle Speed Sensor)**
 - **CLT (Coolant Temperature)**